djShrek/photostache/notes.md

 What is the goal of your website?
 What actions do you want your clients to take?
 What message do you want to convey to your visitors?

+* -- 1/30/15 Notes -- *

+-Add icons of a stache, camera, and, kanye glasses props?
+-Minimum number of pictures needed?
+What kind of pictures?